MyTurnyet/spftware-as-craft-blog/content/posts/patterns-that-grow-and-crumble.md

 **If code reviews enforce rules without understanding context**, teams will follow structure over domain clarity.

 **If leadership measures output without understanding coordination costs**, teams will build around architectural friction instead of fixing it.

 The patterns that grow aren't just technical choices.
 They're technical choices aligned with organizational learning.

 ---

-## What Actually Scales
+## Patterns for Scaling

 You've seen the alternatives threaded through each pattern.
 Here's why they work.